Iterative Plotting

 ggthemes::theme_base()

 Perfect!
-You’ll also notice the text sizes are now larger which is preferable for reading on a screen or in a report.
+You’ll also notice the text sizes are now larger, which is preferable for reading on a screen or in a report.

-Adding Colour & Shape
+Adding Color & Shape

 ggplot() +

-geom_point(data = df, mapping = aes(x = length_1_mm, y = weight_g),
+mapping = aes(x = length_1_mm, y = weight_g),

 labs(x = "Length (mm)", y = "Weight (g)") +